top of page

-So what should you eat if you have PCOS?
+So, what should you eat if you have PCOS?
 While it might feel like a lot to deal with PCOS.
 Choosing the right foods helps many women like you.
-I have worked with hundreds of women with PCOS and expert guidance has helped them.
+I have worked with hundreds of women with PCOS, and expert nutrition guidance has helped them.

-PCOS Indian Diet Plan to Lose Weight: for 2 Days
+2 Days Indian PCOS Diet Plan to Lose Weight

 Breakfast:

-Day 1: A bowl of cooked oats porridge with fruits and nuts or
+• Day 1: A bowl of cooked oats porridge with chia seeds, fruits and nuts or

-Day 2: Mixed millet dosa with grated vegetables with chutney
+• Day 2: Mixed millet dosa with grated vegetables with coconut or coriander chutney

 Mid-Morning Snack: